Dissonance between Trump and administration officials over Russia disguises lack of strategic approach to Moscow

 “Other than the Russians capitulating, I have no idea what the [Trump] administration is trying to achieve concerning Russia,” Graham said.

-Trump’s personal diplomacy is credited with facilitating oil production cuts last spring by Russia, Saudi Arabia and Mexico as prices plummeted and they — along with the United States — were facing a supply glut as the coronavirus spread reduced demand.
+Trump’s personal diplomacy is credited with facilitating oil production cuts last spring by Russia, Saudi Arabia and Mexico as prices plummeted and they — along with the United States — were facing a supply glut as the spread of the coronavirus reduced demand.

 But judging by Trump’s own statements, both the European troop withdrawals and sanctions on companies working on the Nord Stream 2 pipeline from Russia have far more to do with punishing Germany, a frequent target of Trump’s public and private ire, than being part of a comprehensive Russia strategy.